HondoOhnaka/mynt-box.py/README.md

 Change it to match your locations and run as needed.
 Attach to a cron job to execute at some interval to pull your files down and run the mynt cli generator.

+## Execution ##

+To run `mynt-box.py` just do:

+    python mynt-box.py <dropbox path> <local path>

+If this is the first time you run the script, you'll need to authorize the "application" by visiting a url provided by Dropbox.
+So you'll probably want to run in manually the first time.

+It stores the access token locally and, once set, won't bother you for it again.

 ## Epilogue ##

 If there is any interest I may make this a bit more robust and less custom to my own needs.